 Leviticus 25:35 If your brother becomes impoverished and his means falter with you, you shall strengthen him – proselyte or resident – so that he can live with you.

 Emor continues with exploring the nature of holiness.
-We learn about additional conditions on the behavior of priests, special rules involving sacrifices, the holy day – proportional justice.
-The Torah […]
+We learn about additional conditions on the behavior of priests, special rules involving sacrifices, the holy days of the year, and the […]

 The goal of Mussar is holiness – Kedoshim is a critical text from a Mussar perspective.
 While Mussar shares and borrows techniques with non-religious self-help, it seeks a Jewish religious […]